kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 For the purpose of this tutorial, we'll name our cluster capi-quickstart.

-{{#tabs name:"tab-clusterctl-config-cluster" tabs:"Docker, vcluster, KubeVirt, others..."}}
+{{#tabs name:"tab-clusterctl-config-cluster" tabs:"Docker, vcluster, KubeVirt, Other providers..."}}
 {{#tab Docker}}

 <aside class="note warning">